BasselSharaf/Recipes-Client-Server/README.md

 # Recipes-Client-Server
-# Application to manage a recipe
+A small application to manage recipes

 ## Functionality
 User can add a recipe entry has the following details: